cschemanske/rk9-standings/README.md

 RUNTIME ARGUMENTS:

--(opt): passing "DEMO" as first argument will demonstrate functionality using Collinsville 2019 Day 2 pairings and fictional player/deck pairs.
+- (opt): passing "DEMO" as first argument will demonstrate functionality using Collinsville 2019 Day 2 pairings and fictional player/deck pairs.

--(opt): passing a filename corresponding to a player/deck list as first argument will use that file to assign decks and process archetype win rates.
+- (opt): passing a filename corresponding to a player/deck list as first argument will use that file to assign decks and process archetype win rates.
 Currently, dependent on CSV of form (player,deck)

 INPUT: